12 - ELF Coredump

 print(hex(segment.virtual_address))

-To resolve the relationship between libraries and segments, we can look at the special note lief.ELF.CoreFile:
+To resolve the relationship between libraries and segments, we can examine the special note lief.ELF.CoreFile:

 nt_core_file = core.get(lief.ELF.Note.TYPE.CORE.FILE)

-ELF notes are represented through the main lief.ELF.Note interface.
-Some notes like (lief.ELF.CoreFile) can expose additional API by extending the original lief.ELF.Note.
+ELF notes are represented via the main lief.ELF.Note interface.
+Some notes, such as lief.ELF.CoreFile, expose additional APIs by extending the original lief.ELF.Note.

-Inheritance diagram of lief._lief.ELF.CorePrPsInfo, lief._lief.ELF.NoteGnuProperty, lief._lief.ELF.Note, lief._lief.ELF.CorePrStatus, lief._lief.ELF.QNXStack, lief._lief.ELF.CoreSigInfo, lief._lief.ELF.CoreAuxv, lief._lief.ELF.NoteAbi, lief._lief.ELF.AndroidIdent, lief._lief.ELF.CoreFile
+Inheritance diagram of lief._lief.ELF.CorePrPsInfo, lief._lief.ELF.CoreFile, lief._lief.ELF.Note, lief._lief.ELF.NoteGnuProperty, lief._lief.ELF.CoreSigInfo, lief._lief.ELF.CoreAuxv, lief._lief.ELF.CorePrStatus, lief._lief.ELF.NoteAbi, lief._lief.ELF.AndroidIdent, lief._lief.ELF.QNXStack

 Note

-Especially, in C++ we must downcast according to the classof function:
+Specifically, in C++, we must downcast using the classof function:

 for (const Note& note : binary->notes()) {